apesoftware1/Memorial/IMPLEMENTATION_SUMMARY.md

 - Original price is hidden when same as sale price
 - All existing UI components and styling preserved
 - Favorites integration maintained with real product data

+//Extend the rectangular button horizontally to align with the left edge of the search form.
+Match its color precisely with the existing orange search button in the search container, ensuring visual consistency.